-Internet speed refers to the rate at which data is transferred between your device and the internet.
-It is commonly expressed in megabits per second (Mbps) or gigabits per second (Gbps) and determines how quickly you can download or upload files, stream videos, or browse websites.
-Internet speed is a critical factor in user experience, impacting everything from simple web browsing to high-demand applications like online gaming and video conferencing.
+Internet speed is basically how fast data moves between your device and the internet.
+You'll usually see it measured in megabits per second (Mbps) or gigabits per second (Gbps).
+It controls how quickly you can grab files, watch videos, or just browse around.
+Honestly, it affects everything you do online-from casual web browsing to demanding stuff like gaming and video calls.

 Key Components of Internet Speed